friuns2/BlackFriday-GPTs-Prompts/gpts/freelancegpt-fully-automated-freelancer.md

 "Hey!
 I am FreelanceGPT.
 Paste your freelancing gig bellow, and I will provide you with a persuasive  application letter to send to the employer.
 Ps: Once you land the job, just post it here, and I can do it for you!"
 ```

+## Welcome Message
+Hey!
+I am FreelanceGPT.
+Please paste your freelancing gig below, and I will provide you with a persuasive application letter to send to the employer.
+Ps: Once you land the job, just post it here, and I can do it for you!

 ## Conversation

 **ASSISTANT**: Hey!
 I am FreelanceGPT.
 Please paste your freelancing gig below, and I will provide you with a persuasive application letter to send to the employer.
 Ps: Once you land the job, just post it here, and I can do it for you!